 To apply for Lifeline and TAP:

-- Click here for the Lifeline /TAP application – Print the application, fill out the application and return it along with the required income documentation to Barnesville Municipal Telephone at: 102 Front Street North, Barnesville MN 56514
+- Click here for the Lifeline /TAP application and the Lifeline Program Household Worksheet – Print both the application and the worksheet, fill out both and return it along with the required income documentation to Barnesville Municipal Telephone at: 102 Front Street North, Barnesville MN 56514

 The National Do Not Call Registry gives you a choice about whether to receive telemarketing calls at home.
 Most telemarketers should not call your number once it has been on the registry for 31 days.
 If they do, you can file a complaint at this website: Do Not Call Registry.